 Agile vs waterfall pros and cons for controlling time

-Another thing that no project manager can live without is understanding where your team and project are at all times.
+Another thing that no project manager or Scrum master can live without is understanding where your team and project are at all times.
 With visual task boards and various reports, Agile delivers just that.

 It is easy to see how much of the work is done simply by looking at your task board, and if you ever need additional data, it is all in the reports.
 Such information is critical in a situation when there is limited time available.
 You can make important decisions on what parts of the project you have to complete now and what will have to wait.